Senate Republicans weigh whether to swallow Trump’s $1B push for ballroom security

 Democrats, for their part, plan to aggressively challenge the funding, including pushing to exclude it under the parliamentary rules that govern what can be included in the overall package.

-“This staggering waste of taxpayer dollars has nothing, nothing to do with security and everything to do with Trump’s ego,” Senate Minority Leader Chuck Schumer said in remarks from the Senate floor Monday.
+“This staggering waste of taxpayer dollars has nothing, nothing to do with security and everything to do with Trump’s ego,” Senate Minority Leader Chuck Schumer said in remarks from the chamber floor Monday.

 “The American people are calling out for help, but these ballroom Republicans have a constituency of one: Donald Trump’s ego.
 That is a disgrace.
 Democrats will use every tool in our arsenal to fight this bill,” he said.